tomslee/airbnb-data-collection/README.md

 waiting regularly.
 If you have to stop in the middle, that's OK -- running it again picks up where it left off (after a bit of a pause).

 The search collects room_id values from the Airbnb search pages for a city.
 The next step is to visit each room page and get the details.

 To fill in the room details:
-  : python airbnb.py -f
+  : python airbnb.py -f survey_od

 Again, this can take a long time (days for big cities) because of the need to pause between requests.
 But again, if you have to cancel in the middle it's not